Online Therapy Across Canada

 Relational trauma is harm caused by distressing experiences within close relationships, often involving abuse, neglect, or abandonment, impacting a person's sense of self, capacity for trust, and ability to form healthy relationships.
 This may include gaslighting, coercive control, abuse, manipulation, deception, projection, confusion, blame shifting, false accusations.

-Psychological trauma is the unique individual experience of an event, a series of events, or a set of enduring conditions, in which the individual’s ability to integrate his or her emotional experience is overwhelmed and/or the individual experiences (subjectively) a threat to life, bodily integrity, or sanity.”
+Psychological trauma is the unique individual experience of an event, a series of events, or a set of enduring conditions where a person's ability to integrate his or her emotional experience is overwhelmed and/or the person perceives a threat to life, bodily integrity, or sanity.”
 (Saakvitne et al, 2000)

-Have you been blamed, shamed?
-Have things only gotten worse as a result of being yourself or speaking up?
+Have you been blamed, shamed, or punished simply for being yourself or speaking up?

 Contact Adrie-Anne